mendix/docs/howto40/connect-a-microflow-to-a-widget-event.md

 ---
 ## Description

 This section describes how to configure a microflow to trigger based on a widget event.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=9699554).

 ## Instructions